 7: The Spa Town of Chaves

-It is a relaxing town that has plenty of spas and thermal spas, so If you’re looking for a traditional place to live, that’s tucked away from the more popular areas of Portugal, and where you can relax and take advantage of a laid back atmosphere, then this is the place for you.
+It is a relaxing town that has plenty of spas and thermal spas, so If you’re looking for a traditional place to live that’s tucked away from the more popular areas of Portugal and where you can relax and take advantage of a laid-back atmosphere, then this is the place for you.

 You can take advantage of the slower pace of life, embrace the culture and still spend time enjoying the great outdoors.
-The town is dissected by a river and there are plenty of parks, bars and restaurants to enjoy during your downtime.
+The town is dissected by a river and plenty of parks, bars and restaurants to enjoy during your downtime.

 8: Charming Coimbra

 Perhaps you’re someone who wants to be close to the city of Lisbon but you want to avoid the hustle and bustle?
-This makes Coimbra the ideal choice because it is nestled in between Lisbon and Porto.
+This makes Coimbra the ideal choice because it is between Lisbon and Porto.

 The city has a real cosmopolitan vibe to it and that’s what makes it such a great place to live.
 It does have a growing expat community if that is your thing, although you can find quiet areas in which to live if you want a life of solitude.

 Fortunately, you can access the likes of Porto and Lisbon easily if you decide that you want to be within easy reach.
-It offers an exceptional quality of living, so whether you’re a digital nomad looking to work from somewhere trendy yet sophisticated or you simply want to enjoy your retirement years, then this is a potential option.
+It offers an exceptional quality of living, so whether you’re a digital nomad looking to work from somewhere trendy yet sophisticated or simply want to enjoy your retirement years, this is a potential option.

 9: The Old City of Braga

-If you’re looking to leave the UK and live in an area of Portugal that’s steeped in history then you should consider Braga.
+If you’re looking to leave the UK and live in an area of Portugal steeped in history, then you should consider Braga.
 Braga is one of the oldest cities in Portugal, and you’ll notice that once you set eyes on the place.
-If you’re a city lover but find that Lisbon and Porto are slightly out of your budget, you will find plenty of cheaper properties here.
+If you’re a city lover but find Lisbon and Porto slightly out of your budget, you will find plenty of cheaper properties here.
 Sure, it might be old but there is no denying that this charming city can hold its own.
 It has a bustling atmosphere that complements the rich history brilliantly well.

 10: Authentic Aveiro